VergilYotov/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 print
 -----

-Usage: `print [parameter]`
+Usage: `print <param>`

 The print command takes a parameter to print.
-Available parameters are listed below.
-If no paremeter is specified, all parameters are printed.
+The parameter is one of:

 ----------------------------------------------------------------------
     Parameter Description